 Generally, community colleges don’t offer programs that lead to a bachelor’s degree, though we can see more and more states that start to do so.
 But isn’t it great that these schools offer so many educational opportunities?

-To decide which course you may take, or what school to apply to, think first of subjects that interest you or that you find exciting.
-These are generally the subject fields you find fun and easy to study for.
+To decide which course you may take or what school to apply to, think first of subjects that interest you or that you find exciting.
+These are generally the subject fields you find fun and easy to study.

 So holding a GED diploma typically gives you access to college in a similar way as a high school diploma does and will lead to the same SAT score requirements.
 Keep also in mind that often, strong GED results give you much more wiggle room on the SAT.